weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

 vagrant up
 ~~~

-The Vagrant script installed the Virtual Machines `mesos-00` and `mesos-01`.
+Vagrant installed the Virtual Machines `mesos-00` and `mesos-01`.
 It also configured a single Apache Zookeeper instance that manages `mesos-00` as master, and `mesos-01` as slave within the Marathon framework.

 Once `vagrant up` has exited, access the Marathon admin UI through your browser at: `http://172.17.85.100:8080`.